 The English Premier League is overwhelmingly the favorite national division among the Chinese fans, coming in way ahead of its nearest global rivals with 7,697 respondents (almost 50 per cent).

 Spain’s La Liga is second (3,910 respondents) and Italy’s Serie A ranks in third place (3,614).
 Germany’s Bundesliga, however, appears to have some way to go to win the hearts of Chinese fans, receiving 318 votes by respondents.

 The study provides groundbreaking new insight into Chinese football fans’ support for leagues and teams – particularly at a national level:

-- Fans are more likely to support a club team when players from their favourite national squad regularly make the starting line-up.
-This means players like Mesut Özil and Lukas Podalski, both German international players and players for the English Premier League’s Arsenal, are likely to fulfil an important commercial and marketing role for club, country and league.
+- Fans are more likely to support a club team when players from their favorite national squad regularly make the starting line-up.
+This means players like Mesut Özil and Lukas Podalski, both German international players and players for the English Premier League’s Arsenal, are likely to fulfill an important commercial and marketing role for club, country and league.

 - The importance to Chinese fans of being able to identify, engage and communicate with other fans who share their team and league preference is also apparent – nearly 13,000 respondents identified social media as being an important way of bringing fans together.
 A sense of fraternity is clearly very important to Chinese fans, and the rapid growth of social media enables them to gather together and discuss all aspects of ‘their’ team or league.

 The study, which makes a significant contribution to understanding football fandom in China and China as a country, is part of an ongoing CIBS research project examining the preferences and behaviors of overseas football fans.
 Other countries in which this research has been undertaken include South Korea, Japan, and the United States.